santolucito/santolucito.github.io/ggu/cs101/index.md

 Submit all homework before class on the LMS.

-Practice problems avaible [here](http://codingbat.com/python).
+Practice problems available [here](http://codingbat.com/python).
 Do as many as you can!

 <hr>
 ## 04/18